Robert Taylor (footballer, born 1994)

-Robert Thomas Taylor (born 21 October 1994) is a Finnish professional footballer who plays as a midfielder and wing-back for Major League Soccer franchise Austin FC and the Finland national team.
+Robert Thomas Taylor (born 21 October 1994) is a Finnish professional footballer who plays as a midfielder and wing-back for Major League Soccer side LA Galaxy and the Finland national team.

 Youth career

 Taylor joined the youth team at JJK in 2004, and stayed with the club until senior level.
 During this time, he had spells in the country of his father's birth, England, with Nottingham Forest and then Lincoln City, who he joined on a two-year scholarship in 2011.

 Club career

 Boston Town (loan)

 Taylor was loaned out to Boston Town of the United Counties League in 2013, where he made one appearance.

 Barnet

 Later in 2013, he joined Barnet, where he was due to sign a professional contract, but this fell through following their relegation from the English Football League.

 JJK

 Taylor played for JJK in the Ykkönen until 2015, when he joined Veikkausliiga side RoPS.